Yirululu/CS330/README.md

 ### Getting Started
 #### How to use C++?
 To start programming in C++, I will choose to use Visual Studio Code as a good programming environment.
 Because Visual Studio Code includes an interactive debugger, so you can step through source code, inspect variables, view call stacks, and execute commands in the console.
 VS Code also integrates with build and scripting tools to perform common tasks making everyday workflows faster.
+You can download Visual Studio Code from [here](https://code.visualstudio.com/) \
 Also, developers need a C++ compiler that translates code into machine-readable instructions.
 Once a compiler is installed, developers can use a text editor or integrated development environment (IDE) to write C++ code.
 IDEs offer features such as code completion, debugging tools and management capabilities.
 I followed a video from Youtube about how to set up C++ on Vscode by eEmmFinity.
 You can also find the video link on the end of this post.
 And here is a step by step tutorial.

 ### Step-by-Step Guide: Setting Up C++ in VSCode on macOS:
 If you’re planning to use Visual Studio Code (VSCode) for C++ development on a Mac, here’s a comprehensive guide to get you started: